openstack/nova/doc/source/filter_scheduler.rst

 * |AggregateCoreFilter| - filters hosts by CPU core number with per-aggregate ``cpu_allocation_ratio`` setting.
 If no per-aggregate value is found, it will fall back to the global default ``cpu_allocation_ratio``.
-If more than one value is found for a host (meaning the host is in two different aggregate with different ratio settings), the minimum value will be used.
+If more than one value is found for a host (meaning the host is in two different aggregates with different ratio settings), the minimum value will be used.
 * |IsolatedHostsFilter| - filter based on ``image_isolated``, ``host_isolated``
   and ``restrict_isolated_hosts_to_isolated_images`` flags.